Chart Color Schemes

 Infrastructure

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified 16 projects likely to impact the region.
-Notable projects include Aveo Parkside Carindale Redevelopment, Fairway Carindale Stage 2, Citipointe Christian College Master Plan Redevelopment, and Wecker Road Markets.
-The following list details those most relevant.
+AreaSearch has identified 16 infrastructure projects that may impact the area.
+Key projects include Aveo Parkside Carindale Redevelopment, Fairway Carindale Stage 2, Wecker Road Markets, and Citipointe Christian College Master Plan Redevelopment.
+The following list details those expected to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.